 I have over 25 years of diverse litigation and trial experience.
 After two years as a prosecutor and nearly a decade working at several Portland law firms, including some of the largest firms in the Northwest, I opened The Rundle Law Firm.
-Over the past decade, I have represented clients in numerous legal malpractice cases.
-Today, my firm focuses exclusively on prosecuting claims to compensate victims of lawyer negligence.

 Before entering private practice, I served for 2 years as a Deputy District Attorney for Multnomah County where I tried dozens of cases to juries and the court and achieved a high ratio of prosecution verdicts.

 I then worked as a civil litigation attorney at one of the Pacific Northwest’s largest law firms, and later joined a medium-sized law firm emphasizing business, contract, real estate, construction, and employment litigation, where I became the youngest attorney in the firm to attain partnership.

 After practicing for over 11 years in Oregon and Washington, I opened my own firm in 2003 as a sole practitioner, and handled a wide variety of litigation matters, including many large, complex cases, business disputes, real estate and construction disputes, employment and injury claims.
 In 2007, I also began to take legal malpractice cases, and found my true calling.
 That practice has grown dramatically in well over a decade.
 I now focus almost exclusively on lawyer malpractice cases for plaintiffs.
 Learn about my practice philosophy >